lowrank/pde-identification/README.md

-# pde-identification
+# PDE Identification

-identify PDE from scarce sampled data
+Repository for **PDE Identification** with scarce solution data.